Water Quality Report

 Certain individuals may be more sensitive to contaminants in drinking water.
 These include:

-These individuals should seek guidance from healthcare providers.
-Additional guidelines and information are available from the Safe Drinking Water Hotline (800-426-4791)
+These individuals should seek guidance from health care providers.
+Additional guidelines and information are available from the Safe Drinking Water Hotline at 800-426-4791.

 Protecting Our Shared Water Resources

 Herriman City works around the clock to provide clean, safe drinking water to every tap.
-Residents are encouraged to help protect our water sources—they are essential to the health and future of our community.
+Residents are encouraged to help protect our water sources, which are essential to the health and future of our community.